Sponsored by Preservation Virginia and the University of Virginia

 Charlottesville Center, University of Virginia School of Continuing and Professional Studies.

 Applicants will be selected upon submission of the application form (download available below), review of their resume, statement of personal and professional reasons for wanting to attend the school, and two recommendations.
-Deadline for applications is April 25th.
+Deadline for applications is TBD.
 (In some cases, early acceptance may be granted.)